Stidner/api-docs/source/index.html.md

 ?>
 ```

-The API can be directly accessed by POSTing to https://api.stidner.com/v1/order.
+The API can be directly accessed by POSTing to https://api.stidner.com/v1/order, with the following requirements:

-Header requirements (non-SDK users):

-- "Authorization": must be BasicAuth.
+- Header "Authorization": must be BasicAuth.
 If you're not using the SDK, it will most likely be a base64-encoded string,
 consisting of "USER-ID:API-KEY".
 You will receive these credentials from Stidner after sign-up.

-- "Content-Type": should always be an application/json object.
+- Header "Content-Type": should always be an application/json object.

-Request body (non-SDK users):

-- Body contents should be only a properly-formatted json object.
+- Body contents: should be only a properly-formatted json object.
 An example object is shown to the right in the
 json-object language-tab, and the full options can be seen [later in the documentation](#order-object).